l1npengtul/nokhwa/README.md

 You many want to pick and choose to reduce bloat.

+## Issues
+If you are making an issue, please make sure that
+ - It has not been made yet

 ## Contributing
 Contributions are welcome!
  - Please `rustfmt` all your code and adhere to the clippy lints (unless necessary not to do so)